multiversx/mx-docs/docs/validators/staking-v4.md

 - Limiting the number of nodes to 3200, creating an additional queue.
 New validators can join the network only if someone leaves the system.
 - Concentration of power among large providers, hindering decentralization.
-MultiversX Foundation together with the top 11 staking agencies control 33%.
+Top 11 staking agencies control 33%.
-- Large providers strategically place nodes in the waiting list, taking advantage of their position when a slot becomes available.

 One of our primary objectives is to eliminate the additional queue and leverage the top-up value per node to determine the best nodes.
 This ensures that we do not restrict the entry of new validators, as the current system requires an old